pmcharrison/psynet-mirror/docs/tutorials/tests.rst

 Testing on remote servers
 -------------------------

-Sometimes it's useful to test an experiment on remote server to get a better idea of how the server with cope with large numbers of participants.
+Sometimes it's useful to test an experiment on remote server to get a better idea of how the server will cope with large numbers of participants.
 First you need to launch a debug experiment to the server:

 .. code-block:: shell